4 Benefits Of Retinaldehyde For Your Skin You Should Know

 Image: Shutterstock

-Retinaldehyde is good for sensitive skin.
+Among all the antioxidants for the skin, retinaldehyde is the one gentle enough for sensitive skin.
 It causes less irritation compared to its counterparts.
 It helps reduce wrinkles, lighten skin tone, rejuvenate skin, and treat acne.
 Retinaldehyde also speeds up skin cell turnover, reduces hyperpigmentation, and stimulates collagen production.

 1. May Improve Skin Tone